SwiftyStar/CustomDrawerView/README.md

 # CustomDrawerView
 SwiftUI drawer modal that opens from the bottom of the screen.
 Perfect for providing user's additional information without navigating to an entire screen.

+The user has a few ways to close the drawer: Tapping the dark background, dragging the drawer closed, tapping the close button, or any method provided by you.

 Very flexible and should accommodate any content.

 # Example: